 Choose your closing date.
 We handle all the paperwork and cover closing costs.
 Get paid in as little as 7 days.

-Colorado has roughly 32 million acres in agricultural production — one of the most diverse farming states in the country.
-The Eastern Plains produce wheat, corn, and sunflowers under both irrigated and dryland conditions.
-The San Luis Valley leads the nation in potato production and has significant center-pivot irrigated ground tied to the Rio Grande aquifer.
+Colorado has roughly 32 million acres in ag production.
+The Eastern Plains produce wheat, corn, and sunflowers under irrigated and dryland conditions.
+The San Luis Valley leads the nation in potato production with center-pivot ground tied to the Rio Grande aquifer.
 The Western Slope has orchards, vineyards, and hay meadows fed by the Colorado River system.
+Grazing land dominates the foothills and high country.

 Serving all 64 counties across the state